cobalt12345/DeeplensMoneyCounter/README.md

 a few hundred dollars.
 I assume, that you already set up your AWS account, registered DeepLens device, and played with example projects.
 So, I won't explain the basics.<br/>
-<strong>In this example, I'm focusing on the most interesting part (imho) - collect and prepare train data.
+<strong>In this example, I'm focusing on the most interesting part (imho) - collect and prepare training data.
 All examples, I
 saw, ignore this important step.</strong>

 # Our goal